fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 /cgi-bin/hello.sh
 ```

-And also some of them came not from domain names but from IP addresses.
+And also some of them came not from domain names but IP addresses.
-That was even more weird.
+That was even weirder.

 ## You can’t trust Host header
 After some time I found the reason behind this strange behavior.
-Domains and IP addresses I saw in Sentry or in logs are from HTTP header “Host”.
+Domains and IP addresses I saw in Sentry or logs are from HTTP header “Host”.
 And _all_ HTTP headers are set by client.
-In other words you can’t trust HTTP headers.
+In other words, you can’t trust HTTP headers.
 Clients can set header to whatever value they like.
-For example this is how you can do it in Python with requests library:
+For example, this is how you can do it in Python with library [requests](https://requests.readthedocs.io):

 ```python
 import requests